kingformatty/E2E-NLG-Project/README.md

 The code of our course project is modified based on [https://github.com/UKPLab/e2e-nlg-challenge-2017](https://github.com/UKPLab/e2e-nlg-challenge-2017)

-1. We found a critical error in the original code, which could possibly make the training wrong. (components/model/modules/attention/attn\_bahd.py#68)

-and we have already fixed it.
+1. We found a critical error in the original code, which could possibly make the training wrong. (components/model/modules/attention/attn\_bahd.py#68) We have already fixed it in this project.

 2. Transformer model is added.